- Ion channels in cancer

 Ion channels are vital for almost all cellular processes and functions.
 In case of aberrant expression or malfunctioning of ion channels, ion fluxes generated by these channels cause global or local changes in cellular functions by, for instance, altering calcium signaling, cell volume, mechanosensation, membrane potential, and microenvironment.
 These changes not only contribute to the malignant transformation and but also are associated with chemotherapeutic resistance of cancer cells (1-2).
 Therefore, identifying ion channels involved in cancerogenesis, metastasis, and drug resistance, and elucidating the underlying molecular mechanisms is a timely and emerging field of research.

 Our focus is on understanding the role of ion channels in carcinogenesis and metastasis.
-In particular, we are interested in elucidating the role ion channels in the cellular transition to a metastatic form and related bilateral intercellular communication.
-We are currently performing preliminary proof-of-concept research on prostate cancer cells and their extracellular vesicles.
+In particular, we are interested in elucidating the role of ion channels in the cellular transition to a metastatic form and related bilateral intercellular communication.
+We are currently performing preliminary proof-of-concept research on neuroblastoma and prostate cancer cells and their extracellular vesicles.

 (1) Physiol Rev 98: 559-621, 2018; (2) Cancers 11: 376-408, 2019

 * NWO-ALW Open Programme (2019)